psychogun/psychogun.github.io/docs/freenas/Airdcpp-in-a-FreeNAS-iocage-jail.md

 ---
 layout: default
-title: How to install Airdcpp in a FreeNAS iocage jail
+title: How to install AirDC++ in a FreeNAS iocage jail
 parent: FreeNAS
 nav_order: 1
 ---

-# How to install Airdcpp in a FreeNAS iocage jail
+# How to install AirDC++ in a FreeNAS iocage jail
 {: .no_toc }
-This is how i installed a communal peer-to-peer file sharing application for file servers/NAS devices called Airdcpp on FreeNAS in a standalone iocage jail.
+This is how i installed a communal peer-to-peer file sharing application for file servers/NAS devices called AirDC++ on FreeNAS in a standalone iocage jail.

 ## Table of contents
 {: .no_toc .text-delta }